 Like the myth that the church hindered science, or that everyone in the middle ages believed the earth was flat, or that Galileo was thrown in jail for promoting the heliocentric model of the universe (which you can read about in my previous posts linked); the term “dark ages” is a pejorative term to deride the period as backwards, ignorant, and dismal.
 Given that the church and Christianity was the most influential institution in the Middle Ages, to reference that time period as the “dark ages” is in essence to slander Christianity.
 Who, in their right mind, wants to associate themselves with “incessant warfare, corruption, lawlessness, obsession with strange myths, and an almost impenetrable mindlessness” as Manchester does in his A World Lit Only by Fire.

 The problem with this myth is that it is so contrary to the facts.
-If the “dark ages” were so unproductive and backwards, how does one explain the proliferation of inventions and developments during this time period.
+If the “dark ages” were so unproductive and backward, how does one explain the proliferation of inventions and developments during this time period?
 A simple listing of inventions, discoveries and developments demonstrates the the Middle Ages were anything but dark:

 - The collar and harness for horses and oxen enabled the drawing of very heavy wagons, with increases in speed

-- The invention (8th century) of iron horseshoes that protected the feet of horses but greatly improved their traction in difficult conditions
+- The invention (8th century) of iron horseshoes protecting the feet of horses but greatly improved their traction in difficult conditions

 - The swivel axel (9th century) was developed that made large transport carts much more maneuverable